Budibase/website/content/professional-services/templates/project-cost-estimation-template/index.md

 This process gets tricky when you have multiple stakeholders, disciplines, and departments working on a single project.
 Of course, this is the reality for most professional services businesses.

-Dedicated tools simplify this process, by storing key assumptions about your projects.
-These include rates for different kinds of work, material purchase prices, and details of any other fixed project costs.
+Dedicated tools simplify this process, by storing key assumptions about your projects, including hourly rates for different kinds of tasks.

 ### Why use a dedicated tool for estimating costs?